jskress/builder-tool/docs/guides/java.rst

 The Java language configuration may contain these fields:

 ``type``
     The type of Java project this is which will affect how the various tasks behave.
     Allowed values are:

     ``library``
         The project is a library or API.
-This implies that the sources for the project will also be packaged into a jar (as IDEs can make use of such jars) unless specifically disabled.
+This implies that the sources and JavaDoc for the project will also be packaged into jars (as IDEs can make use of such jars) unless specifically disabled.
 This is the default.

     ``application``
         The project is an application.
 This implies that an entry point is required.